The Year Saratoga

 New York Governor Al Smith

-“I am fully satisfied that during the time set forth in the petition gambling, consisting of pool selling, book-making, faro, cards, roulette and other games of chance, was conducted openly and notoriously in the City of Saratoga Springs,” Heffernan concluded in his report to Smith.
+“I am fully satisfied that during the time set forth in the petition gambling, consisting of pool selling, book-making, faro, cards, roulette and other games of chance, was conducted openly and notoriously in the City of Saratoga Springs,” Heffernan concluded in his report to the Governor.

 Justice Christopher Heffernan